ahurta92/ams562-notes/lectures/6/classes1.rst

         d=dd;
     }

-but this will first call the default intializer for each of the members and then assign the values to them.
+but this will first call the default initializer for each of the members and then assign the values to them.

-We can also define member functions right in the class defintion:
+We can also define member functions right in the class definition:

 .. literalinclude:: /lecture_code/lecture6_1/date_class2.cpp
     :language: cpp

-Writing the definition of the member function within the class defintion has three effects:
+Writing the definition of the member function within the class definition has three effects:

 1. The function will be inline;
 2. All the uses of the class will have to be recompiled whenever you change the body of an inline function.
-3. The class defintion gets larger
+3. The class definition gets larger

 Referring to the current object